SecPriv/cookiecrumbles/proverif/README.md

 Additional Details
 ------------------
-We refer to Appendix A of the extended version of the paper for additional details on the modeling of frameworks.
+We refer to Appendix B of the extended version of the paper for additional details on the modeling of frameworks.

 Setup